Refinitiv/Real-Time-SDK/Java/Eta/README.md

     Black Duck by Synopsis, 2020.12.0.808, https://www.blackducksoftware.com/.

 # Notes:
-- This package contains APIs that are subject to proprietary and opens source licenses.
+- This package contains APIs that are subject to proprietary and open source licenses.
 Please make sure to read the README.md files within each package for clarification.
 - Java unit tests may use [Mockito](http://site.mockito.org/) for creation of mock objects.
 Mockito is distributed under the MIT license.